Hebbuli: Soundtrack

-Arjun Janya scored the soundtrack and film score.
+Arjun Janya scored the soundtrack and film score collaborating with Sudeepa for the fifth time.
 He composed six songs, including one theme song.
 The audio was released on 25 December 2016 at Davangere in the presence of the cast and crew.
 The songs were leaked before Audio Launch.
 Music label, Zee Music acquired the audio rights making it the firm's first ever Kannada project.

 Reception

-Sunayana Suresh of Times of India gave a rating of 4/5 and wrote "If you don't want the typical masala entertainment and are looking for something that moves beyond the staple big hero potboilers then this is for you.
+Sunayana Suresh of The Times of India gave a rating of 4/5 and wrote "If you don't want the typical masala entertainment and are looking for something that moves beyond the staple big hero potboilers then this is for you.
 Hebbuli cleverly integrates an important issue, while still retaining massy elements.
 Go watch this one, it will not fail to entertain you".
 Rakesh Mehar of The News Minute wrote "At the end of its runtime, Hebbuli is the kind of big-budget film that Sandalwood has learnt to roll out with regularity: with enough spectacle and heroism to please the fans, but falling short of that something extra to draw in the rest of the crowd".

-IndiaGlitz.com gave 4/5 rating and wrote "This is a marvelous treat from producer Raghunath and Umapathy.
+IndiaGlitz gave 4/5 rating and wrote "This is a marvelous treat from producer Raghunath and Umapathy.
 The support of producers for a film with good cause and commercial intersperse is the right mode of film for audience today.
 This is definitely watchable film for family and fans".
 Prakash Upadhyaya of IBTimes India wrote "Hebbuli has a decent storyline.
-Director S Krishna gets full marks for taking the film to a commercial conclusion with neatly conveyed messages.
-But the placements of songs and romantic portion between Sudeep and Amala Paul become speed breakers.
+Director S Krishna gets full marks for taking the film to a commercial conclusion with neatly conveyed messages, but the placements of songs and romantic portion between Sudeep and Amala Paul become speed breakers.
 Nonetheless, Kiccha's electrifying screen presence hides all the shortcomings.
 Overall, the film is a good entertainer if watched without finding faults like logical loopholes or bad editing".